7000 Oaks

 their chocolates and clementines.

-us, as if we were from the seventh moon.
+at us as if we were from the moon.

 And as the prison bus came